praful-kwt/Engineering-Best-Practices/_includes/markdown/Performance.md

 <h4>3.1 Minify and compress payloads</h4>

 To make your JavaScript code load faster and prevent it from blocking the rendering of your web page, it's important to minimize and compress the JavaScript payloads to reduce bandwidth usage.
-10up Toolkit does this out-of-the-box using Webpack.
+KrishaWeb Toolkit does this out-of-the-box using Webpack.

 Files should also be [Gzip](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) or [Brotli](https://github.com/google/brotli) compressed.
 All major hosts already do this.